PayG1/Project_3_Battleships/README.md

   -This project was deployed using Code Institute's mock terminal for Heroku.

   The steps for deployment are as follows:
-    - Created a new Heroku app
+    - Created a new Heroku app.
-    - Set the buildpacks to Python and NodeJS in that order
+    - Set the buildpacks to Python and NodeJS in that order.
-    - Linked the Heroku app to the repository
+    - Linked the Heroku app to the repository.
-    - Clicked on Deploy
+    - Clicked on Deploy.

 ## Credit
   - This project uses the Code Institute student template for deploying the third portfolio project, the Python command-line project.